blawson69/PurseStrings/README.md

 The script will add a line beginning with "PURCHASED ITEMS:" followed by a list of all items purchased.
 Multiple items will have a number in parentheses corresponding to how many have been purchased.
 This function ignores all other text in the field.

 The default is to record purchases.

+#### Script Integration
+For users of the 5e Shaped Sheet, PurseStrings will detect the presence of the [ItemDB](https://github.com/blawson69/ItemDB) script and can optionally add purchased items to the buyer's character sheet according to that script's configuration.
+You can enable/disable this behavior is in the [config](#--config) dialog if you have Recording Purchases turned on.

+The default is enabled.

 ---
 ### --setup